Baby of the House: Turkiye

+Trinidad and Tobago

+Saddam Hosein is the baby of the house of the 12th Republican Parliament.

 Uganda

 At 19 years old, Proscovia Alengot Oromait was the world's youngest MP and youngest ever MP in Africa when elected in 2011.
 Oromait is a member of the National Resistance Movement (NRM) in Uganda and was a representative of Usuk County until 2016.
-She was succeeded by Hellen Auma Wandera as the youngest member of parliament in Uganda.
+She was succeeded as the youngest member of parliament in Uganda by Hellen Auma Wandera.